Siddhant-K-code/cleanup-gitpod-environments/README.md

    - Get your organization ID from Gitpod Flex dashboard
    - Add it as a GitHub secret named `GITPOD_ORGANIZATION_ID`

-## Deletion Criteria
+## Cleanup Criteria 🔍

-An environment will be deleted if it meets ALL of the following criteria:
+An environment is deleted only if ALL conditions are met:
+- Not started for X days (configurable)
-- Is in `STOPPED` phase
+- Currently in STOPPED phase
-- Has no uncommitted changes
+- No uncommitted changes
-- Has no unpushed commits
+- No unpushed commits
-- Is older than the specified number of days
-- Belongs to the specified organization

 ## Security Considerations